Renting a car can quickly ratchet up the cost of a trip.

 Car rentals often end up costing more than you expect, due to add-on costs.

-To get the best deal on a rental, it’s a good idea to do a little advance research so you know exactly what extras you need — and which ones you can opt out of.
+To get the best deal on a rental, it’s a good idea to do a little advanced research so you know exactly what extras you need — and which ones you can opt-out of.

 With a little advance planning, you may be able to save yourself a headache—and sticker shock —when you get the final bill for your rental car.

 Love to travel and save money?
-Consider opening up a SoFi Money® cash management account .
+Consider opening up a SoFi Checking and Savings® account .

-SoFi Money offers members anytime access to their money at 55,000+ fee-free ATMs worldwide.
+SoFi Checking and Savings offers members anytime access to their money at 55,000+ fee-free ATMs worldwide.

-SoFi Money also offers a competitive interest rate to help you grow your savings.
+SoFi Checking and Savings also offers a competitive interest rate to help you grow your savings.
 And you won’t pay any account fees, monthly fees, or many other common types of fees.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.